perladvent/perldotcom/content/article/_pub_2003_03_13_datetime.md

 {
-   "description" : " Some Basic Concepts In order to understand what you might want to do with dates and times, it's good to have a handle on some basic concepts.
-Here are some terms that I'll be using in this article: datetime...", "draft" : null,
+   "image" : null,
+   "title" : "The Many Dates and Times of Perl", "categories" : "cpan",
+   "date" : "2003-03-13T00:00:00-08:00",
+   "thumbnail" : "/images/_pub_2003_03_13_datetime/111-dates_times.gif",
    "tags" : [],
-   "slug" : "/pub/2003/03/13/datetime.html",
-   "categories" : "CPAN",
-   "title" : "The Many Dates and Times of Perl", "authors" : [
+   "authors" : [
       "dave-rolsky"
    ],
-   "thumbnail" : "/images/_pub_2003_03_13_datetime/111-dates_times.gif",
-   "image" : null,
+   "draft" : null,
-   "date" : "2003-03-13T00:00:00-08:00"
+   "description" : " Some Basic Concepts In order to understand what you might want to do with dates and times, it's good to have a handle on some basic concepts.
+Here are some terms that I'll be using in this article: datetime...", "slug" : "/pub/2003/03/13/datetime.html"
 }